 How did the musicians you worked with in this new trilogy make these projects shine?

 On the “Water Prayers” CD are musicians I’ve known for a long time: drummer Royal Hartigan, whom I lived with for eight years when we were in grad school.
 Santi Debriano, our bass player, attended the same grad school, Wesleyan University.
 Benito Gonzales, pianist, is such a great musician.
 He’s so easy to play with, so welcoming and supportive.

 The “Dr. Merengue” CD personnel I’ve been working with off and on for 25 years, I guess that’s why we are so close.

-The “Voodoo Horn” CD I don’t know them so well but we hit it off.
-These voodoo drummers have not played jazz before but they understood jazz.
+The “Vodou Horn” CD I don’t know them so well but we hit it off.
+These vodou [voodoo, as an incorrect term] drummers have not played jazz before but they understood jazz.
 It’s helped that I’ve studied the music of Haiti and trying to learn about the spirituality and the rhythms and melodies of Haitian music.

 The most challenging part of being a jazz artist today?

 The business.
 It’s really hard to find enough gigs and promote myself.
 But nothing worthwhile is easy to do.

 I love the jazz scene today but it’s not as amazing as it was in the 40’s and 50’s…but there is a great jazz scene in Mezzrow Jazz Club, in Brooklyn with the free improv scene I’m part of, and in Europe I’ve done some playing in festivals there.

 Did you really submerge your instrument for the CD cover?